AzureCosmosDB/cosmos-fabric-samples/management/README.md

 #### Option A: Download from GitHub

 1. **Download the notebook**:
-   - Click on `management-samples.ipynb` in this folder
+   - Click on `management.ipynb` in this folder
    - Click the "Download" button or "Raw" and save the file
 2. **Import into Fabric**:
    - In your Fabric workspace, click **"Import"** → **"Notebook"**